Syncope (medicine): Prognosis

 Of those presenting with syncope to an emergency department, about 4% died in the next 30 days.
 The risk of a poor outcome, however, depends very much on the underlying cause.
 Situational syncope is not at increased risk of death or adverse outcomes.
 Cardiac syncope is associated with a worse prognosis compared to noncardiac syncope.
 Factors associated with poor outcomes include history of heart failure, history of myocardial infarction, ECG abnormalities, palpitations, signs of hemorrhage, syncope during exertion, and advanced age.

 Society and culture

 Fainting in women was a commonplace trope or stereotype in Victorian England and in contemporary and modern depictions of the period.

 Syncope and presyncope are common in young athletes.
 In 1990, the American college basketball player Hank Gathers suddenly collapsed and died during a televised intercollegiate basketball game.
 He had previously collapsed during a game a few months prior.
 He was diagnosed with exercise-induced ventricular tachycardia at the time.
 There was speculation that he had since stopped taking the prescribed medications on game days.

 Falling-out is a culture-bound syndrome primarily reported in the southern United States and the Caribbean.

-Etymology

-The term is derived from the Late Latin syncope, from Ancient Greek συγκοπή (sunkopē) 'cutting up', 'sudden loss of strength', from σύν (sun, "together, thoroughly") and κόπτειν (koptein, "strike, cut off").